Edg3Runner/bookbot/README.md

-# bookbot
+# Bookbot

-BookBot is my first git project!
+BookBot is a Python program that can analyze an entire book and print out an interesting statistical report.